jasonalcano/ilt-lab-website-draft/index.md

 {% capture text %}

-Topics within the lab revolves around bioanalytical chemistry and its applications to answer relevant clinical questions such as immunoglobulin signature investigation in immunoglobulin-specific diseases, LC-MS/MS method development for quantification of immunoglobulins and glycosylation mapping, proteomics and glycoproteomics, metabolomics, and using multi-omics for discovery diagnostic and prognostic disease markers in blood, urine and exosomes.
+Topics within the lab revolves around bioanalytical chemistry and its applications to answer relevant clinical questions such as immunoglobulin signature investigation in immunoglobulin-specific diseases, LC-MS/MS method development for quantification of immunoglobulins and glycosylation mapping, proteomics and glycoproteomics, metabolomics, and using multi-omics for discovery diagnostic and prognostic disease markers in blood, urine, exosomes, etc.

 {%
   include button.html